X01XX/UES-Forth/README.md

 Poor selection of data, or inability to select, can still result in improved understanding, it requires more time, data input, and data storage, to haphazardly discover corners.

-The program starts in the inability-to-select mode, taking samples as available.
+The program starts in the poor-selection mode, taking samples as available.
 After 75, or so, samples (you can lean on the Enter key), a few short, single-step, plans become possible to allow seeking corners.
 Early plans have a tendency to fail, but failure provides data, understanding improves.
 Plans become easier to find, more steps, more likely to succeed.